-1. God’s Gift of Christ Reflects the Father’s Personality.
-The Son is the radiance of God’s glory and the exact representation of His being….The Son is the image of the invisible God, the firstborn over all creation.3 Jesus said, “Anyone who has seen me has seen the Father.”4 Christ demonstrated God’s wisdom, power, holiness, justice, goodness, and truth on every page of Matthew, Mark, Luke, and John.
+God’s Gift of Christ Reflects the Father’s Personality.
+Jesus is the radiance of God’s glory and the exact representation of His being….The Son is the image of the invisible God, the firstborn over all creation.3 Jesus said, “Anyone who has seen me has seen the Father.”4 Christ demonstrated God’s being, wisdom, power, holiness, justice, goodness, and truth on every page of Matthew, Mark, Luke, and John.
 In Jesus’ words and deeds, He perfectly shows God’s love, mercy, compassion, and generosity.
 The Son of God added on humanity without subtracting any of His deity.
 Whatever He learned from His Father He has made known to us.5 We are so blessed!

-2. God’s Gift of Christ Meets Our Deepest Needs and Desires.
+God’s Gift of Christ Meets Our Deepest Needs and Desires.
 He came to usher in God’s new covenant, putting His law in our minds and writing it on our hearts, being our God and adopting us as His people.
 Jesus makes His followers know the only true God which is the way to eternal life.
 And He forgives our wickedness and sins.6 Christ is the Arbiter and Mediator between us and God, laying His hand on each of us.7 Jesus became our Substitute, bearing our sins in His body on the cross, so that we might die to sins and live for righteousness.
 By Christ’s wounds we have been healed and set free.8

 If our greatest need was information, God would have sent us an educator.
 If our greatest need was technology, He would have sent a scientist.
 If our greatest need was money, God would have sent a businessman.
 If our greatest need was pleasure, God would have sent us an entertainer.
 But our greatest need was reconciliation to God, so the Father sent His Son to be the Savior of the world.9

-3. God’s Gift of Christ Holds its Value for All Eternity.
+God’s Gift of Christ Holds its Value for All Eternity.
 Jesus is the Gift that keeps on giving.
-“For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”10 The Bible teaches that eternal life is a blessing and quality of life that begins now; we don’t have to wait til we get to Heaven.11 Everlasting life means having a close, deep, and personal relationship with God our Father that makes us live to please Him and not ourselves.12 Our life in fellowship with God the Father, Son, and Holy Spirit is meant to be contagious, infecting others in a good way, to keep them from spiritual death.13 Christians in the Book of Acts turned the Roman world upside down, meaning right-side up, within thirty years of Jesus’ ascension.14 Are we seeking to do the same?
-God did it in the 1st century and He can do it again in 2020.
+“For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”10 The Bible teaches that eternal life is a blessing and quality of life that begins now.
+We don’t have to wait til we get to Heaven.11 Everlasting life means having a close, deep, and personal relationship with God our Father that makes us live to please Him and not ourselves.12 Our life in fellowship with God the Father, Son, and Holy Spirit is meant to be contagious, infecting others in a good way, to keep them from spiritual death.13 Christians in the Book of Acts turned the Roman world upside down, meaning right-side up, within thirty years of Jesus’ ascension.14 Are we seeking to do the same?
+God did it in the 1st century and He can do it again now.
 Let’s pray and work with that goal in mind.

 I am always reminding myself and others to re-focus on Christ and His miraculous coming down for us at Christmas, His sinless life, His crucifixion and atoning death, His bodily resurrection and eternal alive-ness, His presence with us, His continuing help and prayers for us, and His certain return for us.

 Notes (various translations): 1 Gal 4:4-5; 1 Tim 3:16.
 2 John 10:10.
 3 Heb 1:3; Col 1:15.
 4 John 14:9.
 5 John 15:15.
 6 Jer 31:33-34; John 17:3.
 7 Job 9:33.
 8 1 Peter 2:24.
 9 1 John 4:14.
 10 John 3:16.
 11 John 4:14,36; 5:24; 6:27,40,47,54,68; 10:28; 12:25,50.
 12 2 Cor 5:9; Rom 12:1-2; Gal 1:10; 6:8; Eph 5:10; Phil 4:18; 1 Thess 2:4; 4:9 Heb 11:6; 1 John 2:17.
 13 See Contagious Christianity: A Study of 1 Thessalonians by Chuck Swindol.
 14 Acts 17:6.